sowasred/portfolio-2-gatsby/src/blogs/post-6.md

 </div>
 </br>

 The syntax is the first and most obvious difference.
-A functional component is simply a JavaScript function that returns JSX, as their names suggest.
-A class component is a React-extended JavaScript class which has a mandatory render method.
+As their names suggest, a functional component is simply a JavaScript function that returns JSX, and a class component is a React-extended JavaScript class with a required render method.

 <div class="codeback">